 In 2022, the University of Chicago Press published his first book: How Policies Make Interest Groups: Governments, Unions, and American Education.
 The book explains the rise of teachers unions to their current place of status and influence in the United States, detailing how state and local governments adopted policies that subsidized—and in turn strengthened—the power of unions in education politics.

 At Boston College, Hartney teaches courses on the politics of education, environmental policy, and US state and local politics.
 He is also a research affiliate at Harvard University’s Program on Education Policy and Governance (PEPG), and, in 2020-21, a national fellow at Stanford University’s Hoover Institution.

-Prior to academia, he worked as a policy analyst for the National Governors Association Center for Best Practices where he provided technical analysis to governors and other state officials on a wide range of K–12 education issues from teacher and principal quality to high school redesign.
+Prior to academia, Hartney worked as a policy analyst for the National Governors Association Center for Best Practices.
+At NGA, he provided policy analysis to governors on a wide range of K–12 school reform issues, from teacher and principal quality to high school redesign.
 Hartney holds a Ph.D. in political science from the University of Notre Dame and a bachelor’s degree, also in political science, from Vanderbilt University.

-October 2017.
 “Show Who the Money?
-Teacher Sorting Patterns and Performance Pay across U.S. School Districts,” with Michael Jones, Public Administration Review 77(6): 919-931.
+Teacher Sorting Patterns and Performance Pay across U.S. School Districts,” with Michael Jones, Public Administration Review, 77(6): 919-931.

-July 2017.
-“Racial Inequality in Democratic Accountability: Evidence from Retrospective Voting in Local Elections,” with Patrick Flavin, American Journal of Political Science.
-61(3): 684-697.
+“Racial Inequality in Democratic Accountability: Evidence from Retrospective Voting in Local Elections,” with Patrick Flavin, American Journal of Political Science, 61(3): 684-697.